jhale/computational-workflows/homework.md

 ## Deliverable

-By email to jack.hale@uni.lu, Subject: Computational Workflows I homework.
+By email to jack.hale@uni.lu, Subject: Computational Workflows Homework

 1. Link to the github repository on github.com.
 2. Your repository should contain a modified version of this file `homework.md`